 1. Hi Rebecca, what inspired you to set up Origins Jamu Massage?

 It was after a personal experience back in 2005.
 I did my first postnatal massage and was amazed how the sessions benefited me.
-As a strong believer that “Health is the Greatest Wealth “, I hope to educate mothers the importance of postpartum massage.
+As a strong believer that “Health is the Greatest Wealth “, I hope to educate mothers on the importance of postpartum massage.
 Out of passion and interest, I went hands-on studied with a very experience Postnatal Specialist, to learn the Original Jamu Massage techniques, skills and related knowledge in this field.

-2. Can you describe in more details what is Jamu PostNatal Massage?
+2. Can you describe in more details what is Jamu Postnatal Massage?

 Jamu Postnatal massage originates from Indonesia and is carried out for forty days after the arrival of the newborn.
-This is to help the mother regains her Looks, Health, Strength and Energy.
+This is to help the mother regain her Looks, Health, Strength and Energy.
 The treatment is usually done at home and carrying out by an experienced masseuse known as “Ibu Pijat”

-The masseuse uses a herbal oil for body massage to restore the muscle tone.
+The masseuse uses herbal oil for body massage to restore the muscle tone.
 This is followed by pulling the mother’s hair back tightly to remove wind and relieve migraines or headache.
 At this stage, Jamu herbs called “Tapel” is mixed with water to form a paste.
 This cleanses out any blood remaining in the womb, firms the muscles and shrinks the stomach.
 Such precautions counteract stomach ache and help the mother regain her figure.
 For external care, Jamu “Pilis Wangi” helps to make the eyes bright and reduce dizziness after birth.

-Finally the binding is put in place.
+Finally, the binding is put in place.
 The binder known as ‘bengkung’ in Javanese swaddles from the rib cage to the hips.
 This is made of cotton cloth.
 To achieve its objective, the binding needs to be reasonably tight.
 This also helps to straighten back the curve spine of the mother after 9 months of carrying extreme weight around.